 Gray partridge in field © pixabay

-HSE also warned that surface water could fail PNEC levels (Predicted No-Effect Concentration) and that there was some risk to birds from eating treated seed, although this was an unlikely route of exposure.
+The HSE also warned that surface water could fail Predicted No-Effect Concentration (PNEC) levels and that there was some risk to birds from eating treated seed, although this was an unlikely route of exposure.

 Growing evidence of harm

-In their advice on the 2021 application the Chief Scientific Advisor (CSA) and Expert Committee on Pesticides (ECP) both pointed to the increasing evidence of harm from these chemicals.
+In their advice on the 2021 application, the CSA and ECP both pointed to the increasing evidence of harm from these chemicals.

 Despite these warnings from its own advisors, the government decided that the risks would be managed by mitigation measures.